hieptl/netflix-clone/README.md

 > 17th NOTE:
 >
-> - If you run the project and access '/login' route, you can see the login page.
+> - If you run the project and access the '/login' route, you can see the login page.
 >
 > - We have finished dividing the login page into smaller components.
 The next part is how to detect when the current user clicks on the "Sign In" button.

-- Step 4: Replace "Login Form" component with the following code.
+- Step 4: Replace the "Login Form" component with the following code.

 ```js
 function LoginForm() {